seth-t-powell/List-HW/README.md

 ```
 > Alex recommends you use `cgdb` which has the same commands as `gdb` but a better user interface.
 You can install it with `sudo apt install cgdb` on `WSL` or `brew install cgdb` on `MacOS` (provided you have [brew](https://brew.sh))

-The first command builds the tests, the next enters the folder where the tests were build.
+The first command builds the tests, the next enters the folder where the tests were built.
 The third invokes `gdb` (**use `lldb` if on Mac OSX**) which is used to debug the program by examining Segmentation Faults and running code line-by-line.
 Finally, the last command takes you back to the top-level directory.

 ## Turn In
 Submit the following files **and no other files** to Gradescope: